Skip to Content

 Newfypoo dog running

-The Newfypoo is a cross between the Newfoundland dog and a Poodle, known for its intelligence, friendliness, and large size.
+The Newfypoo is a cross between the Newfoundland dog and a Poodle, known for its intelligence, friendliness, and size.
 These dogs commonly weigh between 70 to 150 pounds.
 They are often considered good with children, other dogs, and pets due to their gentle disposition.
-Grooming a Newfypoo can be challenging due to the breed’s thick, oily coat which may require regular maintenance.
-As they are not a purebred, the Newfypoo’s characteristics can vary according to the traits inherited from the parent breeds.
+Grooming a Newfypoo can be challenging due to the breed’s thick, oily coat, which may require regular maintenance.
+As they are not purebred, the Newfypoo’s characteristics can vary according to the traits inherited from the parent breeds.
 They typically thrive in environments where they receive plenty of space and exercise.

 Norwegian Buhund